Renogy E.Flex5 Review

-Its lightweight design and small size make it extremely portable.
-It can slide in a backpack with books and computers with ease.
+Its lightweight design and small size make it extremely portable, and it can slide in a backpack with books and computers with ease.
 It also comes with suction cups, so that you can hang on a window easily.
-The E.Flex is also one of the more natural panels to prop up, against a rock, your device, the curb, etc., which we found to be a benefit during testing.
+The E.Flex is also one of the more natural panels to prop up against a rock, your device, the curb, etc., which we found to be a benefit during testing.

 The E.Flex5 is a great affordable panel option.
-It sells online for about $30, which is definitely a budget option.
-Though it is low in price, it still functions well for such a small panel.
-For charging small devices, like phones or small batteries, the Renogy works well; It saves size and weight by sacrificing charge time with its low wattage.
+Though it is low in price, it still functions well.
+For charging small devices, like phones or small batteries, the Renogy works well; it saves size and weight by sacrificing charge time with its low wattage.

 A unique panel from our fleet of foldable solar panels, the E.Flex5 shines as a lightweight, affordable, and simple panel.
 It is best used for simple charging tasks, so if you are a tech wizard with lots of electronics, this might not be the best panel for you.
 If you simply need to keep your phone charged and are not concerned with extra bells and whistles, then this award winner is a good choice.